particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 {{> codebox content="/assets/files/ble/uart-central.cpp" format="cpp" height="400"}}

+{{!-- P2 BLE Central Warning --}}

+The P2 and Photon 2 only supports BLE 5 peripheral mode at this time.
+BLE central mode is not currently supported, so this example cannot be used.

 ### RSSI Meter

 This is a simple pair of applications that allow for simple testing of signal strength.